jasonl99/in-60-seconds/PITCHME.md

 (that's a typo, I swear)

+XBRL can have multiple values for the exact same thing.

-For example, a note may reference "$1.2 million" but in a statement it's shown as $1,235,600.
+For example, a note may reference a bank balance at the end of a period of "$1.2 million" but in a statement it's shown as $1,235,600.

 The data in the xbrl would look